Understanding contingency agreements and the maximum Michigan workers’ comp lawyer fees that can be charged.

 How much are workers’ comp lawyer fees?

-Michigan law restricts the amount a workers’ comp lawyer can charge on contingency.
-If benefits are disputed, the workers’ comp lawyer fees are 20% of the first $100,000 and 15% on what’s left of any settlement.
+In Michigan if benefits are disputed, the workers’ comp lawyer fees are 20% of the first $100,000 and 15% on what’s left of any settlement.
 If benefits are currently being paid, the lawyer fees are only 15% of the settlement.

 If benefits are disputed and then later paid voluntarily, the Michigan workers’ comp lawyer fees are 30% of what is obtained.
 The lawyer fees will also be 30% of past-due benefits if the case is successful at trial.
 It is possible to win attorney fees for medical bills under specific circumstances.